dmbarbour/awelon/AboutABC.md

 This visibility seems useful for didactic purposes and debugging.
 For similar reasons, ABC supports two whitespace characters (LF (10) and SP (32)) assigning them the meaning 'identity', to simplify formatting of ABC.

-### ABC Paragraphs

-ABC encourages an informal notion of "paragraphs".
-A paragraph separates a batch of code, serving as a soft, discretionary indicator of "this is a good point for incremental processing".
-A well-behaved ABC stream should provide relatively small paragraphs (up to a few kilobytes), and a well-behaved ABC stream processor should process a whole number of paragraphs in each step.

-A paragraph is expressed by simply including a full, blank line within ABC code.
-I.e. LF LF in the stream.
-This corresponds well to a paragraph in any English text file.

-Paragraphs may be enforced in serialization layers - simply disconnect from a client that doesn't provide timely paragraphs of a reasonable size (perhaps with soft, probabilistic tolerance).
-Paragraphs are convenient as an implicit boundary for batching, typechecking, compilation, and atomic update, while still enabling flexibility to process multiple batches together for performance reasons.

-Formally, the space between paragraphs just means identity.
-Paragraphs are not preserved within blocks, and use of paragraphs is ultimately discretionary within the toplevel stream.

 ## ABC Behavior Overview

 The ABC stream contains operators, literals (blocks, text, numbers), and invocations.